International JAZZ Day & International DANCE Day Celebration

 Joshua Parker, The Gregory School / private, trombone

-Ryan Robles, Nogales HS / Nogales, drums
+Ryan Robles, Nogales HS / Nogales, drums (Arthur Vint subbed for Ryan on Wednesday)

 Keenan Sammani, Catalina Foothills HS/Catalina Foothills, saxophone